MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/content-settings.md

 # Content settings

 > [!IMPORTANT]
-> Microsoft Search in Bing settings are now available in the Microsoft 365 admin center.
-Get started by [assigning search admins](https://docs.microsoft.com/en-us/microsoftsearch/setup-microsoft-search#step-2-assign-search-admin-and-search-editor) in your admin center.
+> This article applies to the Microsoft Search in Bing admin portal.
+We’re moving the portal to the Microsoft 365 admin center, and then it will be removed.
+We recommend that you use the Microsoft 365 admin center to get started.
+[Overview of Microsoft Search](overview-microsoft-search.md).

 With Microsoft Search, you can ensure a familiar look and feel for results that come from content sources within your organization, such as SharePoint, OneDrive for Business, or your company intranet.